Scholarships, Prizes and Bursaries (Theatre)

 The Women's Division - Dalhousie Alumni Association Medal in Costume Studies is presented annually to the graduating student with the highest cumulative GPA in the Costume Studies Program.

 The Christine Zinck Award was created to honour Christine Zinck, a passionate student of Theatre.
-It is a book presented to the graduating Theatre Studies honours student with the second-highest GPA.
+This book award is presented to the graduating Theatre Studies honours student with the highest GPA.

 Summer Program Awards

-The FSPA Summer Program Awards offer students the opportunity to gain financial assistance toward summer programs that will contribute toward their studies in Theatre, Music or Film Studies.
+The FSPA Summer Program Awards offer students the opportunity to gain financial assistance toward summer programs that will contribute toward their studies in Theatre, Music or Cinema & Media Studies.
 The awards can be used toward relevant international courses run by Dalhousie or special summer programs offered by other universities or organizations in Canada and beyond.